rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 - Assume a simple machine with just 2 levels of memory, fast and slow (think of e.g. DRAM / registers) and the following properties and notations:
     - $M=$ number of words that fits into fast memory,
-    - No latency (simplifying assumption),
+    - no latency (simplifying assumption),
     - $t_m=$ time per slow memory operation e.g. to moove a word from fast to slow memory (inverse BW from Table 1 multiplied by 8 in our case since we are doing FP64 and ignoring latency),
     - $t_f=$ time per artithmetic operation i.e. the inverse of the FLOPS in Table 1.
 - Assume an implementation of an algorithm with: